khaors/geocompr/main.md

 This includes simplication, buffers and centroids and even shifting/scaling/rotating single geometries using 'affine transformations' (see sections \@ref(simplification) to \@ref(affine-transformations)).
 Vector geometries can also be modified by another spatial object with 'clipping' operations, demonstrated in section \@ref(clipping).
 Geometry unions, which underlie spatial data aggregation, are covered in section \@ref(geometry-unions).
-Advanced transformations of vector geometries include type transformations (e.g. from few multipolygons to many polygons) and 'rasterization' are covered in sections \@ref(type-transformations) and \@ref(rasterization) respectively.
+Advanced transformations of vector geometries include type transformations (from few multipolygons to many polygons, for example) and 'rasterization', operations that are demonstrated in sections \@ref(type-transformations) and \@ref(rasterization) respectively.

 Section \@ref(geo-ras) covers geometric transformations on raster objects.
 This involves changing the size and number of the underlying pixels, and assigning them new values.